Umersaeed81/File_Management_Operations/README.md

 ### [Copying Files That End with a Specific Keyword and Have a Specific Extension, Handling Overwrites](https://github.com/Umersaeed81/File_Management_Operations/blob/main/Copying_Files_Based_on_Specific_Keywords_and_Extensions/Example-32.md)

+This example builds on the previous one by adding functionality to handle potential overwrites.
+If a file with the same name already exists in the destination folder, the script generates a new filename with an incremental suffix to avoid overwriting the existing file

 ### [Copying Files That End with Multiple Keywords and Have Multiple Extensions](https://github.com/Umersaeed81/File_Management_Operations/blob/main/Copying_Files_Based_on_Specific_Keywords_and_Extensions/Example-37.md)